-Here are some details about the opportunities and benefits the Guild offers to its members.
+Opportunities and Benefits the Guild offers to its Members.

 The Guild Library is available to members any time the Lyndon House is open.
 Books may be checked out by members for one month.

 In conjunction with the University of Georgia Textiles Merchandising and Interiors Department, the Guild has been working to preserve the weaving studies of Ruth Bunnell.
 These notebooks, located in Lyndon House Fiber Room, are available for members to study.

 The Guild hosts a holiday party in December featuring a handmade gift exchange as well as an end of season picnic in June.
 Both of these events are covered dish luncheons at member’s homes.

 Finally, this is your Guild.
 Please enjoy and participate in all the activities.
 The Guild has blue information ‘business’ cards to share with your fiber-crafting friends letting them know when and where the guild meets.